Python-Markdown/markdown/docs/contributing.md

 Markdown syntax, the following extensions are supported: [extra], [admonition], [smarty], [codehilite], and [toc].

-There are a few of conventions you should follow when working on the documentation.
+There are a few conventions you should follow when working on the documentation.

 #### Headers